-The school's Designated Safeguarding Lead and any person undertaking the role of Deputy Designated Safeguarding Lead undertakes refresher training at 2 yearly intervals, provided by Calderdale Council's Schools Safeguarding Service.
-The DSL's also attend other opportunities such as the DSL Network events and Multi-Agency Training to ensure that they are up to date with current practices and procedures and in order to further their continuous professional development.
+Following successful completion of Initial Designated Safeguarding Lead (DSL) training, the school's DSL and any person undertaking the role of Deputy DSL undertakes refresher training at 2 yearly intervals, provided by Calderdale Council's Schools Safeguarding Service.
+The DSL's also attend other opportunities such as.the DSL Network events and Multi-Agency Training to ensure that they are up to date with current practices and procedures and in order to further their continuous professional development.